2-switch: transition and stability on forests and pseudofests: Forests

-\item By \Cref{ponerhojascompartidas}, this case can be reduced to case (1). \end{enumerate} \end{proof}
+\item By \Cref{ponerhojascompartidas}, this case can be reduced to case (1). \qedhere \end{enumerate} \end{proof}

 The proof of \Cref{IPTT} contains a procedure that returns a transforming f-switch sequence.
-We make this algorithm explicit, see \eqref{algtrans}.
+We make this algorithm explicit, see \eqref{algtrans} (Transition Algorithm).

-Note that in each step of \eqref{algtrans} either \(F=F'\) or at least one leaf is removed (equivalently, one edge is removed).
-Thus, \eqref{algtrans} runs at most \(|E(F')-E(F)|\) times.
+By the Transition Algorithm \eqref{algtrans}, either \(F=F'\) or at least one leaf is removed (equivalently, one edge is removed).
+Thus, the Transition Algorithm runs at most \(|E(F')-E(F)|\) times.
 This number can be improved by $1$.
 First, we need a technical lemma.

 \begin{lemma} If \(G,H \in V(\mathcal{G}(d))\), then \(| E(G) - E(H)|\neq 1\). \end{lemma} \begin{proof} We proceed by contradiction.
 Assume that \(| E(G) - E(H)|= 1\).
-Clearly, $d(G)=d(H)$ implies $\lVert G \rVert=\lVert H\rVert$.
+Clearly, $d(G)=d(H)$ implies $|E(G)|=|E(H)|$.
 Thus, $|E(H) - E(G)|= 1$.
 Let $ab\in E(G)-E(H)$.
 As $d(G)=d(H)$, there must be an edge incident to $a$ and an edge incident to $b$ in $E(H)-E(G)$.
 But, as $|E(H) - E(G)|= 1$, this can only be possible if $ab\in E(H)$, contradicting the fact that $ab$ is the only edge in $E(G)-E(H)$. \end{proof}